 In 2021, we added three more trail locations to our monitoring program: Lake Conservation Park in Lutz, Balm Boyette Scrub Nature Preserve in Wimauma, and John B. Sergeant Wilderness Park in Thonotosassa.
 And in 2022, we added two more, bringing our total trail count to five: Lettuce Lake Conservation Park in Temple Terrace, and Hunter's Green Recreation Park in new Tampa.

 Nest boxes are relatively easy to MAKE (instructions), INSTALL (instructions), and MONITOR (data sheet sample), but you can also SPONSOR A BOX on the trail.

-The boxes are relatively easy to make (instructions), but you can also sponsor a box on the trail (see below).
-NOTE: Boxes should never be constructed of pressure treated wood because it is toxic to birds.
 White pine and/or cedar are good choices for boxes.
+NOTE: Boxes should never be constructed of pressure-treated wood because it is toxic to birds.
 The entrance hole can face in any direction except west toward the hot afternoon sun.
-When possible, face the hole toward a nearby tree or shrub (at least 8 feet away) so fledglings will have a safe place to fly to avoid predators.
+When possible, face the hole toward a nearby tree or shrub about 8 feet away so fledglings will have a safe place to fly to avoid predators.
 If they land on the ground, they are easy prey for cats, snakes, and birds of prey.